pavedroad-io/pavedroad/devkit/INSTALL.md

 ## Bootstrap Scripts

-In order to bootstrap the PavedRoad development environment run one of the following scripts:
+In order to bootstrap the PavedRoad Development Kit download and run one of the following scripts:

     - bootstrap-unix.sh
     - bootstrap-macos.sh

+## sudo Permissions

+In order to run bootstrap-unix.sh the user must have sudo set up with the correct permission set up to install packages.
+The script checks the sudo permission for the user and prompts for a password if necessary.

+In order to run bootstrap-macos.sh the user must have sudo set up with the correct permission set up to create directories in /usr/local and to change ownership of directories in /usr/local.
+The script prompts for a sudo password if necessary.

 ## Unix Bootstrap